mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_5_converted.md

 text:     Whenever your opponent summons a minion, summon a 2⚔️/1❤️ Puka with **Provoke** in front of it.

 name:     DECEPTIB0T<br>
-text:     Whenever this minion destroys an enemy, summon a different Mech minion from your deck nearby.
+text:     Whenever this minion destroys an enemy, summon a different Mech from your deck nearby.

 name:     Dagger Kiri<br>
 text:     **Celerity**